Oxford University Museum of Natural History: The building

 The neo-Gothic building was designed by the Irish architects Thomas Newenham Deane and Benjamin Woodward, mostly Woodward.
 The museum's design was directly influenced by the writings of critic John Ruskin, who involved himself by making various suggestions to Woodward during construction.
 Construction by Lucas Brothers began in 1855, and the building was ready for occupancy in 1860.

 The adjoining building that houses the Pitt Rivers Museum was the work of Thomas Manly Deane, son of Thomas Newenham Deane.
 It was built between 1885 and 1886.

 The museum consists of a large square court with a glass roof, supported by cast iron pillars, which divide the court into three aisles.
 Cloistered arcades run around the ground and first floor of the building, with stone columns each made from a different British stone, selected by geologist John Phillips (the Keeper of the Museum).
 The ornamentation of the stonework and iron pillars incorporates natural forms such as leaves and branches, combining the Pre-Raphaelite style with the scientific role of the building.

 Statues of eminent men of science stand around the ground floor of the court—from Aristotle and Bacon through to Darwin and Linnaeus.
 Although the university paid for the construction of the building, the ornamentation was funded by public subscription, and much of it remains incomplete.
 The Irish stone carvers O'Shea and Whelan had been employed to create lively freehand carvings in the Gothic manner.
 When funding dried up, they offered to work unpaid, but they were accused by members of the University Convocation of "defacing" the building by adding unauthorised work.
-According to Acland, the O'Shea brothers responded by caricaturing the members of Convocation as parrots and owls in the carving over the building's entrance.
-Acland insists that he forced them to remove the heads from these carvings.
+According to Henry Acland, the O'Shea brothers responded by caricaturing the members of Convocation as parrots and owls in the carving over the building's entrance.
+Acland, writing in 1893, insists that he forced them to remove the heads from these carvings.

-On 12 January 1954 both the Natural History and Pitt Rivers museums were Grade I listed as being "one of the most significant and carefully detailed museum complexes of the mid-late C19, as well as being a seminal monument to Oxford's scientific awakening."
+On 12 January 1954 both the Natural History and adjoining Pitt Rivers museums were Grade I listed as being "one of the most significant and carefully detailed museum complexes of the mid-late C19, as well as being a seminal monument to Oxford's scientific awakening."